nayyaratul/chatbot_creation_flow/QUICKSTART.md

 - Ensure backend is running on port 3001
 - Check browser console for CORS errors
 - Verify proxy settings in `frontend/vite.config.ts`

+## Offline Usage

+This application is **fully offline-capable**!
+After installing dependencies once (requires internet), you can run it completely offline:

+- ✅ No external API calls
+- ✅ No CDN dependencies
+- ✅ All data stored locally
+- ✅ Works without internet connection

+**Quick start offline:**
+- Use `./start-offline.sh` (Mac/Linux) or `start-offline.bat` (Windows)
+- Or manually: `npm run dev` in both `backend/` and `frontend/` directories

+See [OFFLINE.md](./OFFLINE.md) for complete offline usage guide.

 ## Next Steps